open-mmlab/mmdetection/README.md

 mmdetection implements distributed training and non-distributed training, which uses `MMDistributedDataParallel` and `MMDataParallel` respectively.

-We suggest using distributed training even on a single machine, which is faster, and non-distributed training are left for debugging or other purposes.

 ### Distributed training

 mmdetection potentially supports multiple launch methods, e.g., PyTorch’s built-in launch utility, slurm and MPI.